I’ve organized hundreds of online tournaments and I can tell you this: most fall apart because nobody takes the details seriously.

 Look, nobody likes getting stomped by a cheater.

 You spend weeks practicing.
 You build your team chemistry.
 Then some guy with aim assist ruins your tournament run in five minutes.
+I go into much more detail on this in Pblgamevent Online Gaming Event.

 That’s why we built our rules the way we did.